 "Inspiring Curiosity and Confidence"

-The needs of our children are central to our curriculum and is focussed around excitement and love for learning.
+The needs of our children are central to our curriculum and is focussed around developing a love for learning.
 It is also designed to be creative, inspiring and challenging and offers our children the knowledge, skills, attitudes and experiences that will enable them to thrive and give them the best start in life.

 Our ethos seeks to identify and nurture the uniqueness of each and every child.
-Our vision and intent seeks the need for pupils to be exposed to a range of topics and experiences that broadens their understanding and equips them with the skills our children need to be successful, confident, life-long learners who reach their full potential.
+Our vision and intent is for pupils to be exposed to a range of topics and experiences that broadens their understanding and equips them with the skills our children need to be successful, confident, life-long learners who reach their full potential.

 "Personalised Learning & effective teaching"